-3.4 What service requirements apply for the service of court proceedings, and do these differ for domestic airlines/parties and non-domestic airlines/parties?
+3.4 What service requirements apply for the service of court proceedings, and do these differ for domestic airlines/parties?

 Service on domestic (Swiss) defendants is made via post (registered mail) or in person by court bailiffs.
 Defendants in jurisdictions with which Switzerland has concluded a treaty dealing with the service of documents (in particular, the Hague Conventions) are served according to the standards provided for in the respective treaty.
 Defendants in all other jurisdictions will be served with documents via consular or diplomatic channels.